OpenBMB/Tell_Me_More/README.md

 ## Citation

-Feel free to cite the repo if you think it is useful.
+Feel free to cite the paper if you find it is useful.

 ```bibtex
 @article{cheng2024tell,